+In $\S$\ref{subsec:gross_periods} and $\S$\ref{subsec:mu-invariants}, we generalize the work of Pollack--Weston \cite{pw-mu} and Chida--Hsieh \cite{chida-hsieh-p-adic-L-functions} on the comparison between Hida's canonical periods and Gross periods to higher weight modular forms (Corollary \ref{cor:gross-period-comparison}).
+We also extend the $\mu$-part of the anticyclotomic main conjecture for modular forms of higher weight to Greenberg Selmer groups (Corollary \ref{cor:mu-part-imc}).

+In $\S$\ref{subsec:periods-shimura-curves}, we study the integral periods arising from Shimura curves.
+Under certain assumptions, we show that if the canonical periods arising from modular curves and Shimura curves differ by a $p$-adic unit, then Prasanna's conjecture holds.
+See Corollary \ref{cor:prasanna-conjecture} for the precise statement.

-\section{Comparison with Gross periods}
+\subsection{Comparison with Gross periods}

 We recall \cite[$\S$6]{chida-hsieh-p-adic-L-functions} with some modifications.
 Let $f \in S_k(\Gamma_0(N))$ be a newform as in Theorem \ref{thm:main_thm}.
-We keep the following assumption in this section. \begin{assu} Assume that $N^-$ be the square-free product of an \emph{odd} number of primes. \end{assu}
+We keep the following assumption in this subsection. \begin{assu} Assume that $N^-$ is the square-free product of an \emph{odd} number of primes. \end{assu}

-\subsection{Quaternionic modular forms}
+\subsubsection{Quaternionic modular forms}

 Let $B$ be the definite quaternion algebra over $\mathbb{Q}$ of discriminant $N^-$ and $R$ an Eichler order of level $N^+$.
-Let $f_B$ be the Jacquet-Langlands transfer of $f$, i.e. continuous function
+Let $f_B$ be a Jacquet--Langlands transfer of $f$, i.e. a continuous function